jymax4rl/Blockchain-Technologies---Sam-Goundar/Chapter 1 - notes/Itro-page2.md

 - 2. There must be verification of a transaction.
 - 3. Transactions has to be stored in a block form.
 - 4. Transaction has to be *unique.*

+>[!NOTE]
+> Ther are three categories of Blockchain: Public BLockchain, Private BLockchain, and Federatedd BLockchain.
+Publlic Blockchain is created on PoW (Proof of Work), and the consensus algorithms are open source are not permissioned.
+Using public Blockcahin, anybody can join without authorization, download the code, run a public node on a local device, validate the transaction and then create a block.